Middle Bridge, Basel

 The Middle Bridge (Mittlere Brücke [common name] / Mittlere Rheinbrücke [official name], Pont du Milieu) is a historic bridge in the Swiss city of Basel.
 It is situated on the oldest existing bridge site across the Rhine, between Lake Constance and the North Sea.
+It also marks the boundary between the High Rhine (Hochrhein) and Upper Rhine (Oberrhein/Rhin Supérieur) sections of the river.

 The Medieval Bridge

 The first document pertaining to the Middle Bridge dates back to 1223.
 A loan document of that year shows that the bishop Heinrich of Basel (also known as Heinrich von Thun) temporarily transferred the cathedral treasury to a Jewish moneylender as deposit for a loan.
 The money was to be used for the construction of the Middle Bridge, the first bridge across the Rhine in Basel, which played a significant role in the development of trade in the city.
 The exact time of construction is unknown, but it must have been complete to a certain extent in 1224, since a document of that year mentions “Johannes on the Rhine bridge.”

 In two documents from 1225, the monasteries of St. Blasien and Bürgeln are exempted from the bridge toll in return for their financial contributions.
 For mules, horses and goods crossing the bridge, there was a toll of 30 silver marks, which the bishop appropriated until the debt to the Jews of Basel was paid off.

 The bridge gave the city a tremendous economic boost, and following its construction, the villages of Niederbasel and Oberbasel formed the fortified town of Kleinbasel on the eastern banks of the Rhine.
 It was united with Grossbasel in 1392.